ahicks92/collision_tutorial/README.md

 If you want to know more, look up a tutorial on generators.
 The two most important facts for using this code are these:

-- The only thing you can do with a generator is `for i in gen()` or other operations that acess the next item.
+- The only thing you can do with a generator is `for i in gen()` or other operations that access the next item.
 You can't index them, etc.
 - You can get from a generator to a list (or set, or whatever else) by just doing `list(gen())`.

 Most of the code here uses generators to avoid large lists.